 The per capita income in Johns Creek in 2018 was $56,124, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $224,496 for a family of four.

 Johns Creek is an extremely ethnically-diverse city.
 The people who call Johns Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Johns Creek residents report their race to be White, followed by Asian.
-Important ancestries of people in Johns Creek include Irish, English, Italian, and French .
+Important ancestries of people in Johns Creek include Irish, English, German, Italian, and Russian.

 The most common language spoken in Johns Creek is English.
 Other important languages spoken here include Chinese and Langs. of India.